mahuntington/MiscLectures/ObjectOriented.md

 ## Use constructor functions to make creating multiple similar objects easy

 If you need to create multiple objects of the same type, object literals (`{ property:'value'}`) can be inefficient.
-We can create constructor functions, which act like a blueprint (or class) for creating classes.
+We can create constructor functions, which act like a blueprint (or class) for creating objects.

 ```javascript
 var Person = function(){